purarue/aw-watcher-window/README.md

 ```

 Converted from using `poetry` to `setuptools`; I haven't tested this on mac or windows (particularly the install process, I haven't dealt with peotry before, but [seems there are other dependencies](https://github.com/ActivityWatch/aw-watcher-window/blob/master/pyproject.toml) you may have to install for those systems).
 I've tested this on my linux machine, which uses X-server.

+## Note to macOS users

+To log current window title the terminal needs access to macOS accessibility API.
+This can be enabled in `System Preferences > Security & Privacy > Accessibility`, then add the Terminal to this list.
+If this is not enabled the watcher can only log current application, and not window title.